 The private foundation is a charitable entity, commonly used among our high net worth clients.
 Alternatives include donor advised funds, charitable trusts, and outright gifts.

 A private foundation is a private charity, usually run by the family to carry out the family’s charitable goals, minimize taxes, and set their children up in the community as valued and contributing members.
-Serving on the board helps children by instilling a sense of responsibility and stewardship of family wealth.
+Serving on the board helps instill children with a sense of responsibility and stewardship of family wealth.

 Often tax planning and charitable planning go hand-in-hand; thus, the private foundation serves as the beneficiary of charitable trusts, business entities, and individual contributions.
 And, though the well-known Bill and Melinda Gates Foundation is a private foundation, you don’t have to have billions to set up a private foundation.
 In fact, most foundations are funded with less than $1 million dollars.